 It really reminded me that car salesmen are human, too.

-Of course, this does not mean you should accept a deal that you are uncomfortable with taking or that is outside your researched price range.
-You should still be firm in what you want and how much you’re willing to pay.
+Of course, this does not mean you should accept a deal you are uncomfortable with, or that is outside your researched price range.
+You should still be firm in what you want and how much you will pay.

-But it does mean that being kind, respectful, and communicative goes a long way towards getting a deal that is acceptable to both you and the dealership.
+But it means that being kind, respectful, and communicative goes a long way toward getting an acceptable deal for you and the dealership.

 Your experience as you walk away from the dealership (with or even without a new vehicle) will be much more positive.